Daeltam/DataGrabber/README.md

 **WARNING:**
 This project is for **educational purposes only**.
-It demonstrates how websites can collect technical information about visitors (such as browser, device, and IP details) using simple code.
+It demonstrates how websites can collect a wide range of information about visitors using only browser JavaScript.

 ## You have entered and you want to be secure ?
 Send me an email to contact.daeltam@gmail.com and I will confirm I have deleted your data.